isomerpages/ura-lkywcp/_about/4-prize-partners.md

 permalink: /about/prize-partners/
 ---

-The Lee Kuan Yew World City Prize is proud to partner with the following leading international organisations and think tanks:
+The Lee Kuan Yew World City Prize is proud to partner the following leading international organisations and think tanks:

 |:---|:---|---:|
 01 | **American Planning Association** | [Website](http://www.planning.org)